alexalexandrescu/fantastic-memory/packages/persona-engine/README.md

 # Persona Engine

-Core NPC persona engine with web-llm integration for TTRPG personas, powered by LangGraph orchestration.
+Core NPC persona engine with web-llm integration for TTRPG personas, powered by a custom graph orchestration system.

 ## Features

 - ModelManager for handling web-llm model initialization and chat
-- PersonaEngine for orchestrating persona interactions with LangGraph
+- PersonaEngine for orchestrating persona interactions with a graph-based workflow
 - MemorySystem for retrieving and managing persona memories with importance decay/increase model
 - Support for multiple local LLM models
 - Quest generation based on conversation context